Manuel Clemente: Metropolitan Patriarch of Lisbon

 The Portuguese Episcopal Conference elected him president in 2013 and re-elected him to a three-year term in 2014.
+Manuel is the Grand Prior of the Portugal Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Cardinal

-Pope Clement XII, by the Bull Inter praecipuas apostolici ministerii dated February 17, 1737, established that the person appointed Patriarch of Lisbon would be elevated to the rank of cardinal in the following consistory.
-Pope Francis disregarded this and did not make Manuel a cardinal in 2014 but on February 14, 2015 in the second consistory following his appointment as metropolitan patriarch.
+Pope Clement XII, by the Bull Inter praecipuas apostolici ministerii dated 17 February 1737, established that the person appointed Patriarch of Lisbon would be made a cardinal in the following consistory.
+Pope Francis disregarded this and did not make Manuel a cardinal in 2014, instead waiting until 14 February 2015—the second consistory following his appointment as patriarch.